SoftwareBiz/loosegallery-wordpress/README.md

 - WordPress 5.8 or higher
 - WooCommerce 5.0 or higher
 - PHP 7.4 or higher
-- LooseGallery account(s) with API access
+- Loose Gallery account(s) with API access

 ## Installation